africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Resilience in the face of adversity.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/resilience-in-the-face-of-adversity/","title":"Resilience in the face of adversity","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Resilience in the face of adversity/","title":"Resilience in the face of adversity","noteIcon":""}
 ---